-- Forge strategic coalitions and submit amicus briefs
+- Forge strategic coalitions and submit amicus briefs; and

 Because we ground our appellate practice in the trial experience and substantive knowledge of our attorneys, the practice encompasses a wide range of substantive areas.
-In 2017 and 2018, for example, we appeared in the Ohio Supreme Court in an array of matters ranging from oil and gas law to ratemaking, election law, the Uniform Commercial Code and securities law.
-When our involvement in a matter begins at the appellate stage, we work to make our partnership with trial counsel both effective and cost-efficient for clients.
+In 2019 and 2020, for example, we appeared in the Ohio Supreme Court and Third Circuit in an array of matters ranging from enforcement actions against international automobile manufacturers, antitrust cases against the country’s largest shell egg producers, rulemakings for the net metering of electricity and tort claims against online retailers.